I had an interesting discussion about the cooling potential of our heat pump system – in a climate warmer than ours.

 - Passive cooling: After the end of the heating season, the underground tank cools the buffer tank (via its internal heat exchanger spirals that containing cool brine) which in turn cools the heating floor loops turned ‘cooling loops’.

 - When passive cooling power is not sufficient anymore, active cooling could be turned on.
 The bulk volume of the buffer tank is cooled now directly with the heat pump, and waste heat is deposited in the underground tank and ground.
 This will also boost the underground heat sink just right to serve as the heat source again in the upcoming heating season.

 In both cooling phases the collector could be turned on in colder nights to cool the tank.
 This will work much better in the active cooling phase – when the tank is likely to be warmer than the air in the night.
 Actually, night-time cooling might be the main function the collector would have in a warmer climate.

 [#] That seems to be valid mainly/only for domestic brine-water heat pumps from North American or Chinese vendors; they offer the reversing valve as a common option.
-European vendors rather offer a so called Active Cooling box, which is a cabinet that can be nearly as the heat pump itself.
+European vendors rather offer a so called Active Cooling box, which is a cabinet that can be nearly as big as the heat pump itself.
 It contains a bunch of valves and heat exchangers that allow for ‘externally’ swapping the connections of condenser and evaporator to heat sink and source respectively.